 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used as of December 31, 2010 and 2009.
+There have been no changes in the methodologies used as of December 31, 2011 and 2010.

-- Mutual funds: Valued at the net asset value of shares held by the Plan at year end, as quoted on the open market - Pooled stable value funds: Based on the value of the underlying investments. - Common stock: Valued at the closing price reported on the active market on which the individual security is traded.
+- · Mutual funds: Valued at the net asset value of shares held by the Plan at year end, as quoted on the open market. - Pooled stable value funds: Valued at the net asset value of shares held by the Plan at year end, which is based on the value of the underlying investments. - Common stock: Valued at the closing price reported on the active market on which the individual security is traded.